 Life for adults is different to life for children.
 It's important that you and your family have the right information at the right time to make sure you're prepared for adulthood.

 Dorset Council Transitions Team

-We also provide information, advice and guidance about preparing for adulthood and being independent as possible.
+Our Transitions Team provides information, advice and guidance about preparing for adulthood and being as independent as possible.

-Our Transitions Team is a small group of social workers and social care practitioners.
-This team carries out the transition assessment with young people from 14 years old who have special educational needs or disabilities (SEND) and who may need care and support as an adult from age 14 onwards to plan for adulthood.
+An Adult Social Care worker, often from the Transitions Team, carries out a transition assessment with young people from 14 years old who have special educational needs or disabilities (SEND) and who may need care and support as an adult.

 Transitions assessment meeting